dgoff448/Picture_Encoder/README.md

 ![Visual Encoding Representation](readme_images/VisualRep.png)

 ### Data Layout
 The layout of the data within the image is set in a specific way.
 The last pixel (right-bottom) of the image uses the three values to specify how long the payload data section is in base-256.
 For example, if the last pixel's RGB value read as (0, 3, 145), then that means the payload data section was 913 characters long.
+The maximum amount of characters this pixel could represent would be 16,777,215 characters.
+For reference, the KJV Bible contains roughly 3 million (around 18% of the capacity).
 The second-to-last pixel tells how long the payload extension is using the same method (even though there will probably never be a case in which all values are used for the length of an extension).
 <br><br>
 The payload data starts at the first pixel (top-left) of the image and is encoding from left to right and then top to bottom.
 The payload extension is encoded directly after the payload data.